andreustimm/andreustimm/README.md

 ### Hi there, welcome to my profile! 👋

 My name is Andreus Timm and I am from Brazil (🇧🇷).
-I have been working with technology for **20 years** and as a Developer for **18 years**.
-I have a large experience in Web Development and Mobile, DevOps, Infrastructure, Databases, Fullstack Development, Full Cycle Development, Analysis of Systems, and agile project management with Observability, Infrastructure as Code and CI/CD.
+I have been working with technology for **22 years** and as a Developer for **18 years**.
+I have a lot of experience in Web Development and Mobile, DevOps, Infrastructure, Databases, Fullstack Development, Full Cycle Development, Analysis of Systems, and Agile Project Management with Observability, Infrastructure as Code, and CI/CD.
 I graduated in Information Technology Management and I have two post-graduations.
 The first post-graduation is in Information Technology Infrastructure and the last one is an MBA in Fullstack Development.
 I have collaborated on projects like NFePHP, CodeIgniter, Adobe Magento, Magento Modules _(Pagseguro, Mercado Pago, Paypal, Jadlog)_, and other PHP Open Source projects.

 In my free time, I like to practice Brazilian Jiu Jitsu and Judo (🥋), play video games (🎮), watch movies (🎞️) and series (📺), read books (📚), to listen music (🎵) and participate in open source projects.